 BONUS: to express good and bad things the Argentines as well use the word onda.
 Buena onda and mala onda, respectively for good and bad thing.
 Thus, this doesn’t necessarily have anything to do with flirting.

-#7 El subte is the subway
+#7 El subte means the subway in Argentina

 I was super confused the first time I heard somebody referring to el subte.
 What the h*** is el subte, I thought.